Learn About Equity Release & Funeral Planning

 Added to which, when you consider the arrangement fees for such an Equity release for funeral planning, you may perhaps wish to understand those costs in more detail.
 If a funeral costs £2000 at the marginally cheaper end today, you can well imagine that in twenty years time it could well be twice or treble that amount by 2030.

 Also a well thought out one when contemplating your children and any family members you may leave behind.
 It will be a personal decision based on several factors, and you may be able to ensure a certain amount or percentage remains for inheritance.

 What Are The Different Types Of Equity Release?

 You will simply receive a lifetime tenancy to remain in the property until you, or both you and your partner pass on or move into a retirement home.
 Any remaining money after the Equity release lender is paid back, will go to any named beneficiaries in the will.

 Enhanced, drawdown, interest only and voluntary.
 As the old slogan goes, it’s the mortgage that likes to say yes.
 It will say yes multiple times no matter which way you phrase it.
 It allows you to protect the final sum that the lender gets repaid.

 Which Is Best?
 Prepaid Funeral, Equity Release Or Buying Now?

 Primarily because it is not always correct to spend the £1000 + fees on a solicitor, arrangement fee and other costs to simply pay for a funeral.
 Though it would certainly not be wrong to do so when wishing to provide peace of mind and a prepaid funeral to help your children and family through the process.

 Much like the funeral cost calculator, there’s also an Equity Release calculator too.
 Enabling you to make comparisons and with better judgement.
 Whether you are looking into prepaid funeral schemes, buying outright now or using Equity release to fund a funeral, we stand ready to help you make that decision.

-Equity Release Frequently Asked Questions (FAQ)
+Equity Release FAQ (Frequently Asked Questions)

 Much like applying for a mortgage, there are fees involved.
 Upwards of £1000 is normal.
 These will include costs for a Survey / Valuation report, Legal fees and Solicitor costs, Mortgage application and or an arrangement fee with any financial advice paid on top too.

 Much like applying for a While you have all the money and in general it is the bank or lender looking to gain future possession of your property by paying for it advance, the process is much the same as a mortgage application.
 They need to assess property value, do surveys, adjust for potential market forces.
 All this can take six to twelve weeks for a lifetime mortgage or two months for an equity release plan.